-It’s main attraction however are mountain gorillas.
+Its main attraction, however, are mountain gorillas.
 Uganda is home to more than half the world’s mountain gorillas and viewing them in their natural environment is one of Uganda’s highlights.
 On top of this, Uganda has a good number of chimpanzees and there are several places where you can track them.
-With well over 1000 species recorded inside its small borders, Uganda is one of the best bird watching destinations in the world.
+With well over 1000 species recorded inside its small borders, Uganda is one of the best bird-watching destinations in the world.

 The mountain gorilla (Gorilla beringei beringei) is one of two subspecies of the eastern gorilla (Gorilla beringei).
 It is listed as Endangered on the IUCN Red List, as the total population is estimated to comprise 1,064 individuals in two populations as of 2018.
-One population lives in Uganda’s Bwindi Impenetrable National Park, and the other in the Virunga Mountains in three adjacent national parks, namely Uganda’s Mgahinga Gorilla National Park, Rwanda’s Volcanoes National Park, and Virunga National Park in the Democratic of Republic of Congo.
-Gorilla tracking is one of the major draws for travellers in Uganda.
+One population lives in Uganda’s Bwindi Impenetrable National Park, and the other in the Virunga Mountains in three adjacent national parks, namely Uganda’s Mgahinga Gorilla National Park, Rwanda’s Volcanoes National Park, and Virunga National Park in the Democratic Republic of Congo.
+Gorilla tracking is one of the major draws for travelers in Uganda.

 Our closest cousin, the chimpanzee, shares at least 97% of its DNA with humans.
-Sociable, communicative and intelligent, one of the chimp’s most astonishing traits is its ability to use tools such as rocks for smashing nuts, empty pods for scooping water and sticks for drawing termites from their nests.
+Sociable, communicative, and intelligent, one of the chimp’s most astonishing traits is its ability to use tools such as rocks for smashing nuts, empty pods for scooping water, and sticks for drawing termites from their nests.
 As these skills are passed from generation to generation, it has been observed that different troops are specialists in different tasks, depending on their habitat and diet.

-Chimpanzee tracking is a very popular activity in Uganda with Kibale National Park, Budongo Forest Reserve in Murchison Falls National Park, Kyambura Gorge in Queen Elizabeth National Park and Toro-Semliki the main areas.
+Chimpanzee tracking is a very popular activity in Uganda with Kibale National Park, Budongo Forest Reserve in Murchison Falls National Park, Kyambura Gorge in Queen Elizabeth National Park, and Toro-Semliki the main areas.

 Gorilla and Chimpanzee Habituation

-When it comes to going on gorilla safaris in the wild, one common question is how it is possible to safely get mere metres from these beautiful, yet intimidating beasts that can weigh in excess of 200kg and have the strength to rip your arms out of their sockets.
+When it comes to going on gorilla safaris in the wild, one common question is how it is possible to safely get mere meters from these beautiful, yet intimidating beasts that can weigh in excess of 200kg and have the strength to rip your arms out of their sockets.
 The simple answer lies in whether the gorilla group is habituated or not.
-Habituation is the process by which a group of primates are slowly exposed to human presence to the point where they regard us neutrally.
+Habituation is the process by which a group of primates is slowly exposed to human presence to the point where they regard us neutrally.